Skip to content

 try {

-await client.login(username, password);
+await client.login(username, pin);

 } catch (err) {

-if (err instanceof ZkpServerError && err.code === 'PROOF_REJECTED') {
+} else if (err instanceof ZkpServerError && err.code === 'PROOF_REJECTED') {

 } else if (err instanceof ZkpNetworkError) {